Sailor Moon: Moon Tiara Vaporize!

 - For years, the only TF media available were the Marvel comics, which introduced classic name translations that the fans grew to be familiar with (although some, like Wheeljack, Blaster or Powerglide did switch their names around a bit).

 - The G1 cartoon never got dubbed, only the movie, twice.
-Neither used the Marvel names, and neither bothered to keep any of the voices consistent, as they changed literally from scene to scene.
-A studio called Masterfilm created the second dub, and would in later years return to ruin a number of other TF media, much to the dismay of the fan-base.
+Neither used the Marvel names, nor bothered to keep any of the voices consistent, as they changed literally from scene to scene.

-- The Ultimate Battle special, released on a DVD that they gave away with the toys.
-It's the same: Only some of the original Marvel names were used, the rest were a confusing mishmash of Energon names or completely new ones.
-Yet even within the confounds of this twenty-minute special, they couldn't manage to keep the names and voices consistent.
-Although a number of the original voice actors from the Energon and Cybertron shows returned, they did so in other roles, like Kicker's actor suddenly voicing Ironhide, and Thunderbolt's actress playing every female character, including her own... but only for one line.
+- The Ultimate Battle DVD special: Only some of the original Marvel names were used, the rest were a confusing mishmash of Energon names or new ones.
+Even within this twenty-minute special, they couldn't manage to keep names and voices consistent.
+A number of the original voice actors from the Energon and Cybertron shows returned, they did so in other roles, like Kicker's actor suddenly voicing Ironhide, and Thunderbolt's actress playing every female character, including her own, but only for one line.
 Afterwards, she spoke in a male's voice.
-The dub was made by Masterfilm.

 - Titan Magazines released a series of comics based on the Transformers movie franchise, and when these were imported to the country, they got the cheapest translation job imaginable.
-Inconsistent terminology, name changes, the dialog not making any sense... yeah, the works.
+Inconsistent terminology, name changes, the dialog not making any sense.

-- Then, Transformers Armada, Masterfilm's latest attempt to ruin Hungarian TF media forever.
-The dub was made completely independently from its sequels, Energon and Cybertron, thus had a wholly different voice cast.
-And despite the live-action movies having made the Marvel names household terms, Armada's dub still opted to start from scratch, and continued to give new names for each of its characters.
-What more, this dub has a lot more mix-ups than in the English dubbing, and even the characters themselves don't know whose voice they should be speaking in at times.
+- Transformers Armada's dub was made completely independently from its sequels, Energon and Cybertron, thus had a wholly different voice cast.
+Despite the live-action movies having made the Marvel names household terms, the dub still opted to start from scratch, and continued to give new names for each of its characters.
+What more, it has a lot more mix-ups (both names and voices) than the already infamous English dubbing.

-- Transformers Prime's dub is a step in the right direction, but it again falls flat.
-On a positive note, for the first time in the dub of a TF animated series, they refer to the Decepticon faction by its original Hungarian Marvel name, and a chunk of the terminology introduced in the movie dubs, heck, even some of the voices (for the first time ever) have also remained intact after the medium-shift.
+- Transformers Prime: On a positive note, for the first time in the dub of a TF animated series, they refer to the Decepticon faction by its original Hungarian Marvel name, and a chunk of the terminology introduced in the movie dubs, even some of the voices have also remained intact after the medium-shift.
 However every other name is left in English.
-This is justified: the distributors forbid changing the names, probably to ensure that the TV characters would share a name with the toy products — same thing happened to My Little Pony: Friendship Is Magic, whose dub is full of English terms, whereas the dubs of the earlier shows translated the names.
+This is justified: the distributors forbid changing the names, probably to ensure that the TV characters would share a name with the toy products — same thing happened to My Little Pony: Friendship Is Magic, whereas the dubs of the earlier shows translated the names.

-Problem is, with the two languages being so different, the pronunciations are very clunky.
-Had the higher-ups not intervened to keep the translator from using the now-famous Hungarian names, this might well have been the first aversion... were it not for the sorry fact that even within the cartoon's own boundaries, inconsistency reared its head in the form of sound editing bloopers regarding Soundwave's synthesized audio snippets and other miscellaneous effects, as well as the varying translations of Ratchet's Catch Phrase.
-What more, a couple of terms introduced in the movies have also been left in English (Wreckers), and the character known as the "Fallen" went from being called "Bukott" to "Ördög" (Devil).
+Aside from that, even within the cartoon's own boundaries, inconsistency reared its head in the form of sound editing bloopers regarding Soundwave's synthesized audio snippets and other miscellaneous effects, as well as the varying translations of Ratchet's Catch Phrase.
+A couple of terms introduced in the movies have also been left in English (Wreckers), and the character known as the "Fallen" went from being called "Bukott" to "Ördög" (Devil).
 Allegedly this can be traced back to an older name-list that a fan put out for the translator to use.

 - The dub of Transformers Rescue Bots, which is the sister show of and takes place in the same continuity as TF: Prime, is a step back, there being no consistency between the two dubs.
 Here, Optimus Prime has a different voice (two voices, actually) and the names are once again translated... except for Prime's... though it is translated in the intro... differently than in any other dubs... and at times the others are left in English as well... or are translated differently.
 At least Cybertron and Bumblebee are called by their Marvel names.
 The production was handled by a different dubbing studio than any of the previously localized Transformers shows' dubs, but that doesn't explain the in-show inconsistency.